How to Compare Magnesium Products

 • Magnesium per serving: Is the amount easy to find in Supplement Facts?

-• Other ingredients: Are there added ingredients you want to avoid or simply did not expect?
+• Other ingredients: Are there other ingredients you want to avoid or simply did not expect?

 • Directions for use: Do they match how you would realistically take it?